jletroui/FrcJavaKoans/README.md

 This is where the text will appear when you will program something displaying text in the console.

-After the goal of the exercise, the comment goes on with tips on how to solve the exercise.
+After the goal of the koan, the comment goes on with tips on how to solve the koan.
 For example, it is telling you to use `System.out.println([some value])`.
-Note: when you see square brackets '['  and ']' in the exercise, it is not something to type in directly, but rather it is a placeholder for you to type something else.
+Note: when you see square brackets '['  and ']' in the master's instructions, it is not something to type in directly, but rather it is a placeholder for you to type something else.

-Finally, the last section of the comment is showing you what the result of your code for the exercise should produce.
+Finally, the last section of the comment is showing you what result your code is expected to produce.

-When trying to solve a koan exercise, take your time to understand all the information that is given to you to successfully solve the exercise.
+When trying to solve a koan, take your time to understand all the information that is given to you to successfully solve it.

-### The exercise method
+### The koan method

 Finally, we arrive at the part of the file where you will be able to code in Java!
 In Java all the code must be part of a "program chunk" called a method.
 A method is really nothing else than a mini-program.
 Here is the method of the first koan: